Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 Once **traffic classification** is applied, we can use **netdata** to visualize the bandwidth consumption per class in real-time (no configuration is needed for netdata - it will figure it out).

-## QoS in Linux?
+### QoS in Linux?
 You must be joking...

-Yes I know! `tc` is one of the most (if not most) undocumented and complicated system commands in Linux!
+Yes I know! `tc` is one of the most (if not the most) undocumented and complicated system commands in Linux!
+This is why I wrote **FireQOS** too:

-There is a solution though: the FireHOL suite has already a program called `FireQOS` that manages QoS in Linux.
+The FireHOL suite has already a program called `FireQOS` that manages QoS in Linux.
 Check the **[FireQOS tutorial](https://firehol.org/tutorial/fireqos-new-user/)** that explains how to write your own QoS rules.

-Check also the configuration below.
-It is **really simple** for everyone to apply QoS in Linux.
+Check the configuration below.
+It is **really simple for everyone to apply QoS in Linux**.

 ## Example